Mannwe/puzzland/README.md

 <b>Playing it!</b>

 The puzzle area is divided into two sections.
-On the left section you will see an empty frame where the puzzle will be built, and on the right one the puzzle tiles shuffled and ready to use.
+On the left one you will see an empty frame where the puzzle will be built, and on the right one the puzzle tiles shuffled and ready to be used.
 Just drag the tiles and drop them onto the frame.
 On top of the screen you will find a toolbar to help you complete it, as well as other options:

 <ul>
   <li>A refresh button to randomly shuffle the tiles</li>
   <li>A view button to show the picture (faded)/hide it in the puzzle frame</li>
   <li>A grid button to show/hide the the grid in the puzzle frame</li>
-  <li>A save button to store the game items in the Local Storage</li>
+  <li>A save button to store the game items in the browser Local Storage</li>
 </ul>

-Just download and enjoy!
+<b>Final considerations</b>

 I am a professional developer, and web developer as a hobby (for the moment ;-).
 So, any comments and improvement ideas will be welcome!

+Just download and enjoy!